Path Integration

 Simple linear model for predicting change in heading and displacement.

-flygym.examples.path_integration.path_integrate(trial_data: Dict[str, ndarray], heading_model: LinearModel, displacement_model: LinearModel, time_scale: float, contact_force_thr: Tuple[float, float, float], legs: str, dt: float)
+flygym.examples.path_integration.path_integrate(trial_data: dict[str, ndarray], heading_model: LinearModel, displacement_model: LinearModel, time_scale: float, contact_force_thr: tuple[float, float, float], legs: str, dt: float)

 Perform path integration on trial data.